 Using a watershed approach to achieve healthy aquatic habitat has been a long-standing policy detailed in the City of Redmond Comprehensive Plan and is recognized by stormwater and surface water restoration practitioners as the recommended approach to accommodate healthy streams in an urbanized landscape.

-The stormwater utility is now in the process of implementing the plan.
-This includes developing transparent tracking systems, detailed engineered implementation plans for select watersheds, effectiveness monitoring development, and regional collarboration on this approach.
+Redmond's stormwater utility is in the process of implementing the program.
+This includes developing transparent tracking systems, detailed engineered implementation plans for select watersheds, effectiveness monitoring development, and regional collaboration on this approach.

 Contact: Andy Rheaume, Senior Watershed Planner

 A watershed is an area of land -- regardless of size -- where snowmelt and rainwater drain from higher areas into lower lying areas and then into a single water body; such as a wetland, stream, river, lake or ocean.
 Watersheds are separated from each other by elevated features such as ridge tops, hills, or roads.

 When precipitation increases rapidly and surface water flows across flat or impervious areas, it can cross over watershed boundaries.
 For example, if the upper Sammamish River Valley experienced a 100-year storm, stormwater runoff would most likely flow across the boundaries of the City's smaller watersheds and flood areas of the Sammamish Valley floor.